ts-pro/vue-eternal-loading/docs/guide/simple-usage.md

 There is a basic example of **vue-eternal-loading** usage.

-When you work with vue-eternal-loading you should implement the only required prop - `load`.
-This callback method will be called automatically when it's time to load more data. `load` provides 2 arguments which will be described later, but for now we only need the first one.
+When you work with **vue-eternal-loading** you should implement the only required prop - `load`.
+This callback method will be called automatically when it's time to load more data. `load` provides 2 arguments which will be described later, for now we only need the first one.
 ```html
 <VueEternalLoading :load="load"></VueEternalLoading>
 ```